Home / Blog / Your Complete Guide To Fast People Search Removal

 If you complete the Fastpeoplesearch removal process and opt out of records collection and sharing, you’ve taken a big step toward protecting your digital privacy.
 Unfortunately, this site isn’t the only one hosting your records online.
 And following the FastPeopleSearch removal process won’t take your data off other data broker sites.

 You will have to opt out of each site where you find your data by following each one’s removal process.
-Data brokers number in the hundreds, and the opt-out process may take months to complete in full.
+Data brokers number in the hundreds, and the opt-out process may take months to complete in full, especially if you have multiple listings per site.

 As you complete each opt-out, though, your records will begin to disappear from Google search results.
 In time, you’ll “un-Google” yourself, allowing you to enjoy the personal privacy and safety you deserve.